-Ohio Homeowners insurance is what is commonly referred to as a "package" policy, meaning it includes coverage for both property and personal liability.
-While it's easy to imagine what the property portion covers (the house and the contents inside), it might not be as easy to figure out what personal liability covers.
-This article offers explanations and examples of what can be covered under the personal liability section of the homeowners insurance policy.
+Ohio homeowners insurance is what is commonly referred to as a “package” policy, meaning it includes coverage for both property (Section I of the policy) and liability (Section II of the policy).
+While it’s easy to imagine what the property portion covers (the house and the contents inside), it might not be as easy to figure out what homeowners liability insurance covers.
+This article offers explanations and examples of typical coverage under homeowners liability insurance.

 - You’re hosting a pool party and a guest suffers an injury while swimming.

 - At the same party, you serve alcohol to your guests.
 One of the guests has a little bit too much to drink and drives home and causes an accident.
 This is called host liquor liability and may be included.

 - You’re golfing and your slice ends up hitting a neighboring house, causing damage (bet you didn’t realize this qualified….)

 - Your dog gets loose and runs into the road and a passing vehicle hits it.
 Any animal could qualify here, as long as you own it.